Ma Yuan (Han dynasty)

 Ma Yuan (馬援; 14 BC – 49 AD), courtesy name Wenyuan, also known by his official title Fubo Jiangjun (伏波将军; "General who Calms the Waves"), was a Chinese military general and politician of the Eastern Han dynasty.
 He played a prominent role in defeating the Trung sisters' rebellion.

-He was a descendant of the Warring States period general Zhao She.
+His military and political achievements included helping Emperor Guangwu unite the empire and putting down rebellions of the Trung Sisters (in Jiaozhi, modern Vietnam) and the Wulin tribes (in modern eastern Guizhou and northwestern Hunan).
+He fell ill during an expedition to modern Hunan in 49 AD, and died soon afterwards.
+Prior to that, Ma Yuan contributed to Emperor Guangwu's defeat of the warlord Wei Xiao (隗囂), who controlled the modern eastern Gansu region.